koeltv/minecraft-server/README.md

 ## Deployment

 This project also has a `Dockerfile` and `docker-compose.yml` if you want to containerize it.
 An image will be made available to make it easier to set up.
+(IN-PROGRESS)

 ## Currently implemented